 The aquatic animal health regime and disease control measures in place are in compliance with Council Directive 2006/88/EC on animal health requirements for aquaculture animals and products thereof, and on the prevention and control of certain diseases in aquatic animals.

 This Directive sets firm rules to safeguard areas of proven health status, including import controls and disease containment measures.
 The import of fish from areas of lower health status is also prohibited.
 The Aquatic Animal Health Regulations (Northern Ireland) 2009, as amended, transposes this Directive into Northern Ireland law.

-All Aquaculture Production Businesses or processing establishments processing aquaculture animals for disease control purposes must be authorised.
-All Put and Take and Non-Commercial Installations must be registered.
+For disease control purposes, all Aquaculture Production Businesses and processing establishments must be authorised under the Aquatic Animal Health Regulations (Northern Ireland) 2009, as amended.
+In addition, all Put and Take and Non-Commercial Installations must be registered.

 Controlling fish disease

-DAERA is responsible for the control of fish disease in Northern Ireland under the Aquatic Animal Health Regulations (Northern Ireland) 2009.
+DAERA is responsible for the control of fish disease in Northern Ireland under the Aquatic Animal Health Regulations (Northern Ireland) 2009, as amended

-In carrying out these responsibilities, DAERA undertake a routine inspection and sampling programme covering all aquaculture production businesses (APBs) in Northern Ireland.
-DAERA also carry out routine sampling of wild fish stocks; inspect all live fish and shellfish destined for export from Northern Ireland; and issue movement documentation in line with EU rules.
+In carrying out these responsibilities, DAERA Fish Health Inspectorate (FHI) undertakes a routine inspection and sampling programme of active aquaculture production businesses (APBs) in Northern Ireland.
+DAERA FHI also carry out routine sampling of wild fish stocks; inspect live fish and shellfish destined for import into, and export from, Northern Ireland; and issue movement documentation in line with EU rules.

-Where DAERA has reason to believe that any waters are infected with a notifiable disease, have powers to take certain measures to prevent, control and eradicate the disease.
+Where DAERA has reason to believe that any waters are infected with a notifiable disease, the Department has powers to take certain measures to prevent, control and eradicate the disease.
 These powers extend to both wild fishery and marine and inland fish farms in Northern Ireland.